 Most of our classes are taught face to face in the classroom; a few are taught online.

 Practical experience in a counseling setting is an essential part of the curriculum.
 Students are encouraged to obtain their counseling experience in a variety of settings suited to their career interests.
 The practicum experience is gained through the on-campus Community Counseling Services Clinic which has state of the art digital video recording equipment for use in supervision of students’ counseling sessions.
 The internship experience is an in-depth, on-the-job experience geared to a specific interest and/or a career objective of the student.
 Students are able to obtain internship experiences in numerous counseling agencies.
 Practicum and internship students receive weekly clinical supervision on campus from full-time faculty in the Mental Health Counseling Program.

-MH 830 GROUP PROCESSES IN MENTAL HEALTH COUNSELING: 3 HRS.
+CE 830 GROUP PROCESSES IN COUNSELING: 3 HRS.

 (Prerequisite, 9 graduate hours in MHC or permission required.)
 This course provides an understanding of group dynamics, stages of group development, group leadership styles, group counseling methods and skills, and presents group process theories and methods applicable in all group counseling settings.
 Specifically, this course is designed to provide experiential techniques and intervention strategies essential for counselors treating mental disorders in therapeutic groups in mental health settings.
 Part of this course provides students the opportunity to participate in brief counseling groups facilitated by the professor during which techniques and interventions reflecting various group counseling theorists and group processes are implemented.